ISAITB/sample-use-validator-via-soap/README.md

 * The Java Development Kit (version 11 or higher).
 * Apache Maven (version 3 or higher).

-A detailed step-by-step description that explains this example is provided here:
+A detailed step-by-step description that explains this example is provided at: https://www.itb.ec.europa.eu/docs/guides/latest/usingValidatorViaSoap/